nicholasdille/dille.name/_posts/2025/2025-11-13-workshop-gitlab-ops.md

 - Event
 - Workshop
 ---
 Part of my daily work is operating a GitLab instance for our development teams.
-Based on this experience I held a workshop for [heise Academy](https://heise-academy.de/) to share my knowledge.
+Based on this experience I am offering a workshop for [heise Academy](https://heise-academy.de/) to share my knowledge.

 <img src="/media/2022/03/abby-ar-1uwzsExrKzY-unsplash.jpg" style="object-fit: cover; object-position: center 60%; width: 100%; height: 150px;" />